- Home

 Cara's Syria Programme

-Drawing on the experience of our two earlier regional Programmes, for Iraq and Zimbabwe, we launched our regionally-based Syria Programme (SP) in 2016, to provide support to academics affected by the Syria crisis.
-At the end of August 2024, after eight busy and successful years, the main activities of the Programme came to an end.
-Some individual SP activities will continue for a bit longer, under our Middle East Adviser, Kate Robertson, and we are now considering how we can use the experience we have built up from our SP work and from our two preceding regional programmes, for Iraq and Zimbabwe, to support the rebuilding of higher education in Gaza.
+Our SP offered a wide range of activities, all intended to help the participants to use and build on their existing skills and experience, and to develop their academic networks.
+At the end of August 2024, after eight busy and successful years, the main activities of the SP came to an end.
+Some individual activities will continue for a bit longer, under our Middle East Adviser, Kate Robertson, and we are now considering how we can use the experience we have built up from our SP work and from our two preceding regional programmes, for Iraq and Zimbabwe, to support the rebuilding of higher education in Gaza.

 We funded the initial 2015/16 consultation phase with £50,000 from our own resources.
 After that, awards totalling $4.2m allowed us to take the work forward.